simon-anthony/VodafoneOEM/README.md

 ### Version Changes

-When you wish to freeze a version of the software and commit the changes, do the following:
+When you wish to freeze a version of the software and commit the changes, we need to change the version number in both the `.spec` and `configure.ac` files.
+We make sure that all changes are committed as required and push to the central repository.
+Finally we tag the committed code with the version and release and push the tags to the central repository.

+These steps are explained in detail below.

+Note that the requirement to change the version number in both the `.spec` and `configure.ac` files can be reduced to only needing to change the latter by employing a macro in the former.

 #### Change the .spec File